ShrmnK/FromNowBot/README.md

 Makes use of [benjick:telegram-bot](https://github.com/benjick/meteor-telegram-bot) extensively.

 ### settings.json
-Run the app with this supplied json file to make use of all the features of the bot
+Run the app with this supplied json file to make use of all the features of the bot.

+Note that custom messages' `input` will be lower-cased before comparison. `reply` is markdown-enabled.

 > Run with `meteor run --settings settings.json`
 ```json